7wingfly/autok8s/README.md

 - Installs Metrics Server via Helm chart.

+- Installs and bootstraps Flux (Optional, requires access to a git repo)

 - Prints a message containing the command and parameters for joining a node to the cluster using the AutoK8s `setup_worker_node.sh` script.

 Once your master node is up and running you can use the manifests found in the [TestManifests/Storage](https://github.com/7wingfly/autok8s/tree/main/TestManifests/Storage) directory to test out NFS and SMB and storage.
 In the near future other manifests will be added for things like networking.